-Authentication
+# Authentication

-Jiko provides partners with a username and a password, as well as a shared secret.
-Partners are provided with a bearer token in the Login response, which must be sent with each request.
+**Jiko** provides partners with a `username` and a `password`, as well as a `shared secret`.
+Partners are provided with a `bearer token` in the [Login](/products/partner-api/reference/security/login_api_v1_login__post) response, which must be sent with each request.

 Each request made to the partner API needs 3 parts in order for it to be processed: